lhridder/infrared/README.md

 ```
 Values can be left out if they don't deviate from the default, a config.json with just `{}` is still required for startup.
 ### Fields
+- `receiveProxyProtocol` whether to allow for inbound proxyProtocol connections.
 - `prometheusEnabled` whether to enable to builtin prometheus exporter or not.
 - `prometheusBind` on what port/address to have the prometheus exporter listen on.
 - `apiEnabled` if the json http api should be enabled.